-Q: What has to be documented to support the medically necessary referral of a child for Children’s Behavioral Health Day Treatment Services?
+Q: What must be documented to support the medically necessary referral of a child for Children’s Behavioral Health Day Treatment Services?

 - The child must be referred by Qualified Staff.
 The child must need treatment that is more intensive and frequent than Outpatient Services but less intense than hospitalization.
 It would appear, therefore, that before a school could bill Medicaid for Children’s Behavioral Health Day Treatment Services, the school would need to analyze whether or not the child would be eligible for Section 65 Outpatient Services.

 - Within 30 days of the start of services, the child must have received a multi-axial evaluation and must have been diagnosed either with an Axis I or Axis II behavioral health diagnosis based on the most recent DSM or with an Axis I diagnosis based on the DC 0-3; and

 - Based on an evaluation using the Battelle, Bayley, Vineland, or other tools approved by DHHS as well as other clinical assessment information obtained from the child and family, have a significant functional impairment (defined as a substantial interference with or limitation of a child’s achievement or maintenance of one or more developmentally appropriate social, behavioral, cognitive, or adaptive skills); or